awsdocs/amazon-aurora-user-guide/doc_source/USER_WorkingWithParamGroups.md

 You can modify parameter values in a customer\-created DB parameter group; you can't change the parameter values in a default DB parameter group\.
 Changes to parameters in a customer\-created DB parameter group are applied to all DB instances that are associated with the DB parameter group\.

-If you change a parameter value, when the change is applied is determined by the type of parameter\.
-Changes to dynamic parameters are applied immediately\.
-Changes to static parameters require that the DB instance associated with DB parameter group be rebooted before the change takes effect\.
-To determine the type of a parameter, list the parameters in a parameter group using one of the procedures shown in the section [Listing DB Parameter Groups](#USER_WorkingWithParamGroups.Listing)\.
+Changes to some parameters are applied to the DB instance immediately without a reboot\.
+Changes to other parameters are applied only after the DB instance is rebooted\.
 The RDS console shows the status of the DB parameter group associated with a DB instance on the **Configuration** tab\.
 For example, if the DB instance isn't using the latest changes to its associated DB parameter group, the RDS console shows the DB parameter group with a status of **pending\-reboot**\.
 To apply the latest parameter changes to that DB instance, manually reboot the DB instance\.

 ![\[Parameter change pending reboot scenario\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/param-reboot.png)